softwaremill/codebrag/scripts/ea/ea_install_guide.md

 In case of any questions feel free to contact us at `ask@codebrag.com`.
 If you have issues with installing/using codebrag please contact Michał Ostruszka via email: `michal.ostruszka@softwaremill.com` or via Skype `michal.ostruszka`.

-### Github integration (optional)

-If you want to use Codebrag integration with Github there are two sections of configuration file to edit:

-#### github
-You need to create Github application for your Codebrag installation on `http://github.com`.
-As a callback please provide URL in form `http://<YOUR_CODEBRAG>/rest/github/auth_callback` (public IP is required for it to work).
-Edit `github` section of configuration file and fill `client-id` and `client-secret` with values from created application.

-#### repository
-Please configure repository section as follows:

-	repository {

-	    type = "github"

-	    github {
-	        owner = "REPOSITORY_OWNER_USER"
-	        name = "REPOSITORY_NAME"
-	        branch = "BRANCH" (in format "refs/heads/NAME")
-	        sync-user-login = "SYNC_USER_NAME"
-	    }

-	    ...
-	}

-For example:

-	repository {

-	    type = "github"

-	    github {
-	        owner = "softwaremill"
-	        name = "codebrag"
-	        branch = "refs/heads/master"
-	        sync-user-login = "codebrag"
-	    }

-	    ...
-	}

-The `sync-user-login` property should contain name of Github user that is allowed to access repository configured.

-*** NOTE: ***You need to login to Codebrag as this user first so that Codebrag can collect tokens required to authenticate this user in order to synchronize with repository.
-After logging in as this user hit `http://<YOUR_CODEBRAG>/refresh` to reload user's credentials.